 c.
 Result

-All the executed independent testing was correctly completed, and the evaluator confirmed the behavior of the TOE.
+All the independent testing performed by the evaluator was correctly completed, and the evaluator confirmed the behavior of the TOE.
 The evaluator confirmed consistencies between the expected behavior and all the testing results.

 7.3.3 Evaluator Penetration Testing